Philofive/pgn2tex/README.md

 # pgn2tex
-Python Konverter(s) from pgn to tex via python-library chess.
-First release of fen2tex.y was part of a "homework"-project for an austrian chess-trainer-course.
+Python Konverter(s) from pgn to tex

 ### requirements
 Any recent python installation suffices.
+The only library outside is the  python-library chess.

 pip install -r requirements.txt

 ## Fen2Tex
+Input: PGN-files or valid FEN-keys
+Output: .tex-file which should be compiled via XeLaTeX First release of fen2tex.y was part of a "homework"-project for an austrian chess-trainer-course.

 ### Usage
 ```